Where to Stay in Malta – What’s the best place for me?

 - Paceville is the place for nightlife in Malta

-- Central – easy to reach other parts of Malta
+- Quite central – easy to reach other parts of Malta

-- Not suited for a peaceful and quiet holiday and not child-friendly, especially with construction works ongoing in the area.
+- Not suited for a peaceful and quiet holiday and not really child-friendly, particularly in the Paceville area and Sliema side of town, especially with construction works ongoing in the area.
+Exceptions are the resorts located on the northern side, near Pembroke.

-- One artificial sandy beach near Paceville (st. George’s Bay), but often not clean in summer (despite best efforts to clean up by the authorities) after having been littered by revelers the night before
+- One artificial sandy beach near Paceville (St. George’s Bay), but not always clean in summer (despite best efforts to clean up by the authorities) after having been littered by club crawlers and students diligently studying human anatomy in the dark the night before.

 - Little culture/history, more modern part of Malta